dhruvroytalukdar/Coreutils-AI-navigator/CHANGE.md

 ### [0.4]
 #### Problems
 - The agent was answering unrelated queries (e.g., cooking recipes) leading to wasted compute and poor user experience.
-- There was a minor bug in the implementation of `Finalize` node causing it to not return the final answer properly.
+- There was a minor bug in the implementation of `finalize` node causing it to not return the final answer properly.

 #### Added
 - Did some prompt engineering to make the agent reject unrelated queries before execution by modifying the system prompt.